 6. Electronic Arts

 Video gaming company, Electronic Arts, (EA) partnered with Twitch influencer, RoryPlays, to promote The Sims 4: Cats & Dogs.
-RoryPlays is one of the few female Twitch influencers on the male-dominated social media platform.
-While she only has around 19,000 followers, her livestreams get a lot of engagement.
+RoryPlays is one of the few female Twitch streamers on the male-dominated social media platform.
+While she only has around 19,000 followers, her live streaming sessions get a lot of engagement.

 Image via EA